Poetry & Mindfulness Uplift – 4 sessions for the new year 2024

 Take time out to recharge your energy and creativity

-Let in the sunshine; bring in the light.
-Mindfulness has been shown to reduce stress and improve well-being, clarity, focus and creativity.
-I’ve thrown in a sprinkling of poetry and a period of writing together for a weekly uplift!
+Bring in the light.
+Mindfulness has been shown to reduce stress and improve well-being, clarity, happiness, memory, focus AND creativity.

 WHO is it for?